 Related Reading: Fathers’ Rights and Child Custody: What You Should Know

 As discussed, a writ of assistance has a variety of uses.
-But the questions of if you need one, whether to obtain one, or how to get one remain.
-Like every legal practice, this involves a process and you must follow a number of steps.
+But questions of if you need one, whether to obtain one, or how to get one remain.
+Like every legal practice, this involves a process, and you must follow multiple steps.

 - First, there must be an existing judgment that explicitly awards you the rights to a specific piece of property.
 Or, it can entitle you to certain actions, like the visitation of your children.

 - You also need an affidavit that declares you have the right to the property or action.
-Most of the time, this points back to the previous judgment.
+Most of the time, these point back to the previous judgment.

-From there, a judge will consider the claim.
+From there, a judge will consider the claim and decide whether or not to rule in your favor.

 A writ of assistance is one tool to help ensure and enforce your rights in divorce and child custody cases.
 Similar to most legal undertakings, things often get tricky and complicated in short order.
 As usual, if you want to attempt to walk this path, it’s in your best interest to hire an experienced attorney.